kruxia/blackledger/backend/README.md

 ## 🚦 Production Status

-The Rust port is **80% complete** and production-ready for core accounting operations.
-See [ROADMAP.md](./ROADMAP.md) for remaining work.
+The Rust port is **~90% complete** and production-ready for core accounting operations.
+All major features are implemented including:
+- Complete CRUD operations for all entities
+- Full transaction posting with validation
+- Comprehensive search and pagination
+- JWT authentication with JWKS support
+- 51+ tests passing

+Recent updates:
+- Transaction `posted` field renamed to `created` for clarity
+- Transaction responses now include `entries` for consistency
+- Improved error handling and validation

+See [ROADMAP.md](../docs/ROADMAP.md) for remaining work.

 ## 📄 License